masikol/preprocess16S/README.md

 #### 2. Second merging step (optional).

-This step can be enabled with `--fill-gaps` flag.
+This step can be enabled with `--no-ovlp-merge` flag.

 For reads, discarded by NGmerge, reference-guided algorithm is applied.
 It can merge reads with short overlaps and even without overlap, filling the gap with N's.